Queen's University Belfast: Admissions

-Entrants to Queen's have, on average, 148 A/AS-level points and there are currently 6 applications per place, with about two-thirds of applicants coming from Northern Ireland and most apply for multiple courses.
+The university is designated as a 'high-tariff' institution by the Department for Education, with the average undergraduate entrant to the university in recent years amassing between 140–142 UCAS Tariff points in their top three pre-university qualifications – the equivalent of AAB to AAA at A-Level.
+Based on 2022/23 HESA entry standards data published in domestic league tables, which include a broad range of qualifications beyond the top three exam grades, the average student at QUB achieved 158 points – the 26th highest in the United Kingdom.
+There are about 6 applications per place, with about two-thirds of applicants coming from Northern Ireland and most apply for multiple courses.
 The Sunday Times has described the Queen's admissions policy as "among the most socially inclusive in Britain and Northern Ireland".
 99.5% of first degree entrants are from state schools, although this is mainly due to the lack of private schools in Northern Ireland.
-The university gives offers of admission to 86.1% of its applicants, the 3rd highest amongst the Russell Group.
+The university gave offers of admission to 86.1% of its applicants in 2015, the third highest amongst the Russell Group.